The ACRM Technology Networking Group (TNG) invites your participation

 ANNUAL CONFERENCE HIGHLIGHTS

 In 2017, the Technology Networking Group held the inaugural LAUNCHPAD, a rehabilitation technology innovation competition, at the ACRM Annual Conference in Atlanta.
+This Year, 2018, LAUNCHPAD will be held again at the 2018 ACRM Annual Conference in Dallas.

 Six contestants pitched their original rehabilitation technology business or solution to a panel of rehab industry experts and an audience of clinicians, researchers, engineers, and decision-makers to receive feedback and win prizes.
 Learn More >>